 ISA 240 (Revised) creates a separate section for procedures when fraud or suspected fraud is identified.
 Under the extant standard, the requirements for responding to identified fraud sit within the general response framework.
 The revised standard breaks them out, which means your documentation structure should do the same.

 When fraud or suspected fraud is identified, the revised standard requires you to obtain an understanding of the matter and evaluate how the entity has responded.
 You must then determine the effect on the audit engagement.
 A new “clearly inconsequential” threshold provides proportionality.
-If the engagement partner determines the matter is clearly inconsequential, no further procedures are required (but the determination itself must be documented).
-For anything above that threshold, the engagement partner must determine whether to perform additional risk assessment or further audit procedures, and that determination goes in the file.
+If the engagement partner (EP) determines the matter is clearly inconsequential, no further procedures are required (but the determination itself must be documented).
+For anything above that threshold, the EP must determine whether to perform additional risk assessment or further audit procedures, and that determination goes in the file.

 The revised standard also adds a requirement (paragraph 55(a) of ISA 240 (Revised)) to make inquiries about identified fraud or suspected fraud with a level of management at least one level above those involved.
 When appropriate, inquiries should also be made with those charged with governance.
 Both the inquiries and the responses must be documented.